photograph by Richshell Allen, Pasadena City College photographer

 – “Who are your favorite writers?”

-At my last Tuesday’s reading at Pasadena City College, I was greeted by informed and engaged students, who asked questions such as the ones above.
+At my reading at Pasadena City College last Tuesday, I was greeted by informed and engaged students, who asked questions such as the ones above.
 During my visit, I responded to students’ questions, performed poetry, read from Black Wings, and presented excerpts from my memoir-in-progress while projecting images.
 After my presentation, students lined up to purchase Black Wings and Borderlines volumes (on discount).

 Referring to a comment that I had made about my secondary eduction in Karachi where I studied British writers without exposure to writers of color, a Latina said, “That’s my experience too.
 I enjoy Jane Austen, but I want to read literature that reflects my story!”